JustSid/Firedrake/README.md

 You also need to mark the `/boot/CreateImage.sh` script as executable by running `chmod +x ./boot/CreateImage.sh`.

-### Make
+### Building
 To make a complete build of Firedrake, you only need to run `make`, which will compile the kernel as well as all default libraries and programs.
 If you want to create a bootable ISO file, you need to run the `make install` target.
-You can also run the `help` target which prints a list of targets that are available together with an description of what they do.
+You can also run the `help` target which prints a list of targets that are available together with a description of what they do.

 ## Executing
 If you want to run Firedrake but don't want to reboot your PC for it, you can use an emulator.
 Firedrake has been tested in `qemu` and `VMWare Fusion`, but should also run in `Virtual Box`, `Bochs` and almost every other emulator which emulates a x86 CPU and a PC BIOS.

 ## License
 Firedrake is released under the permissive MIT license.
-For more informations, please read the LICENSE file.
+For more informations, please read the [LICENSE](LICENSE.md) file.

 ### Third party code
-Firedrake uses code from the FreeBSD project for 64bit integer division.
+Firedrake uses code from the FreeBSD project for 64bit software integer division.
 The code can be found in /sys/libc/bsd/ and is released under the BSD license.
-See the README.md inside /sys/libc/bsd for more informations.
+See the [README](sys/libc/bsd/README.md) inside /sys/libc/bsd for more informations.